Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Calculation Methods

 Without the Coulomb interactions, the Schr\"odinger equation for a free electron-hole pair is

-where the free electron-hole pair wave function is $|\Psi_0\rangle=|n_e,k_e;n_h,k_h\rangle=|n_e,k_e;n_h,K-k_e\rangle$, and $K=k_e+k_h$ is the center-of-mass wave vector along the $y$ direction.
+where the free electron-hole pair wave function is $|\Psi_0\rangle=|n_e,k_e;n_h,k_h\rangle=|n_e,k_e;n_h,K-k_e\rangle$, and $K=k_e+k_h$ is the center-of-mass wave vector in the $y$ direction.
 Note that $k_{e(h)}=k_{e(h)y}$.
-When turning on the Coulomb interactions between the electrons and holes, we project the bound exciton states onto the space spanned by the free electron-hole pair states, which gives the kernel idea of solving the present interaction problem.
-This means that the bound exciton state can be expressed as a superposition of the free pair states,
+When turning on the Coulomb interactions between the electrons and holes, we project the bound exciton states onto the space spanned by the free electron-hole pair states, which is the kernel of solving the present interaction problem.
+This means that the bound exciton state will be expressed as a superposition of the free pair states,

-where $\phi_K(n_e,k_e;n_h)$ is the expanding coefficient.
-Since the wave vector $K$ is not changed by the Coulomb interaction, it is conserved and gives a constant of motion.
+where $\phi_K(n_e,k_e;n_h)$ is the expansion coefficient.
+Since the wave vector $K$ remains unchanged to the Coulomb interaction, it is conserved and gives a constant of motion.
 It is interesting to see that as the separation between the equilibrium positions of the electron and hole is $x_h^*-x_e^*=Kl_B^2$, the separation also remains unchanged.
-Thus, the Schr\"odinger equation including the Coulomb interactions is written as
+Then the Schr\"odinger equation including the Coulomb interactions is written as

 from which the expanding coefficient $\phi_K$ can be solved.